 OK, I exaggerate with the last example but the A830 road is no stranger to hyperbole in tourism literature.

 That unavoidable Hogwarts Express

-So, in short, it’s worth it for the drive alone – though rail enthusiasts might prefer the Jacobite steam-hauled service – no doubt joined by the Harry Potter fans keen to experience Hogwarts Express.
+So, in short, the famous road between Fort William and Mallaig is worth it for the drive alone – though rail enthusiasts might prefer the Jacobite steam-hauled service – no doubt joined by the Harry Potter fans keen to experience Hogwarts Express.
 (Book well in advance – it’s fearfully popular!)

 Aside from the scenic ambience, between Glenfinnan and Mallaig, it’s worth stopping off at Arisaig, then going on to discover the White (or Silver) Sands at Morar before arriving at the faint anticlimax which is Mallaig.

 You may find those famous sands totally over-run with campervans, by the way.